THE BCCAT 2024 VIRTUAL ANNUAL CONFERENCE

 Meera Bennett as counsel at the Ministry of Attorney General, Meera primarily represents and advises tribunals.
 Meera is a contributing author to CanLii’s BC Manual to Civil Litigation, and the Continuing Legal Education Society’s Annual Review of Law & Practice and Administrative Law Manual, the chair of the BC Council of Administrative Tribunals (BCCAT) education committee and co-chair of BCCAT’s annual administrative law conference.

 Steven Davis is a civil, administrative, and constitutional litigator practicing in Vancouver.
+He obtained a JD from the University of Victoria and a Bachelor of Commerce from McGill University.
 Prior to law school, he worked in corporate and commercial finance.
 He has clerked for two justices of the Court of Appeal for British Columbia, acted as commission counsel, and currently works as Legal Counsel with the Ministry of Attorney General.
+Steven is a contributing editor to the loose-leaf text, The Conduct of Civil Litigation in British Columbia.

 Shari R. Pearlman, RCSW, JD is the Assistant Director and a Lawyer Counsellor at LAPBC.
 She is a graduate of Wurzweiler School of Social Work, NY, NY (MSW) and Rutgers School of Law, Camden, NJ (JD).
 She received her Certificate of Business Management from Portland State University, Portland, Oregon and is a registered clinical social worker (RCSW).
 She began her work at LAPBC on December 1, 2020.